shoeffner/mthesis/src/gaze_library.md

 estimates the head orientation, and also estimates the distance between camera and subject.
 From these measured and estimated information, Gaze calculates an approximate gaze point.
-Gaze has been developed using macOS Sierra and macOS High Sierra, but works on Ubuntu 14.04 LTS as well[^nowindows].
+Gaze has been developed using macOS High Sierra, but builds on Ubuntu 14.04 LTS as well.

-[^nowindows]: macOS Sierra has been used in the early development process, but after the macOS High Sierra update in September 2017, development was done under MacOS High Sierra.
-Ubuntu 14.04 LTS v1711 was not tested live, but built and unit-tested on the Semaphore CI service.
-Unfortunately Gaze was not tested on a Microsoft Windows system.

 ## Free and open-source software

-Gaze is free and open-source, its source code can be found on [GitHub](https://github.com/shoeffner/gaze).
+Gaze is +FOSS, its source code can be found on [GitHub](https://github.com/shoeffner/gaze).
 That means it is publicly available and the source code and software can be modified and redistributed without any limitations.
 It is released under the MIT License, which is open and permissive: It allows